treagod/docs/docs/swagger.md

   #   https://github.com/grip-framework/grip/blob/feature/swagger/src/grip/dsl/macros.cr#L38
   #   https://github.com/icyleaf/swagger/
   @[Document::Route(
-    method: "GET", # You have to specify by hand.
-    route: "/api/v1/", # You have to specify by hand.
     description: "This is a description.",
     summary: "This route returns a response.",
     parameters: [] of Swagger::Parameter, # https://github.com/icyleaf/swagger/blob/master/src/swagger/parameter.cr